To comment or not to comment?

 It is not something commenters have any say in.
 The post owner decides what they consider to be spam.

 - The value of the first comments are key for setting the tone for any following conversation.

 - People will raise or lower the height of their minimum value hurdle depending on the post topic.
 Frivolous posts: low hurdle.
 Serious posts: higher minimum comment hurdle.

 The height of the minimum value hurdle increases over time.

 Early comments need less value to be welcome.
 On this graph anywhere and anywhen above the line is welcome.
 The nearer you are to the post publish time the lower the commenting point of entry.

 Comments which fall below the line: below the minimum comment value, at any point in time, are unwelcome.

-A comment with the same value: i.e. the same comment, may be welcome early on, but the same value comment would be unwelcome at a later time.
+A comment with the same value: i.e. the same comment, may be welcome early after the post was made, but the same value comment would be unwelcome at a much later time.

 The same is true in real life: we wish people "Happy Birthday" near their birthday, not three months afterwards.

 It's easy to keep this graph in mind so you can map where you feel your comment falls.
 Comments should have enough value.
 If not move on, don't comment.